Best AEO Agencies in 2026: 9 Top Firms for AI Search Visibility

 Omniscient Digital earns a high placement because it has a strong record with B2B software companies and a clear process for turning research, strategy, implementation, and iteration into a repeatable organic-growth program.
 Their positioning now explicitly includes LLMs alongside SEO and content, which matters for SaaS companies trying to preserve authority as discovery shifts toward AI interfaces.

-The strongest fact in the research pack is that full-service engagements start at $10,000 per month.
-That pricing signal, plus their roster, puts them squarely in the premium B2B SaaS category.
+The pricing signal is clear and publicly stated: full-service engagements start at $10,000/month, and their SEO + content strategy development package starts at $15,000.
+That pricing, plus their roster, puts them squarely in the premium B2B SaaS category.
 TikTok Shop, Jasper, Vendr, Convert, RightCapital, Exit Five, and The Work Innovation Lab are all meaningful references.
 The Jasper case, in particular, is a reminder that content systems still matter when they produce business outcomes, not just rankings.

 Omniscient is likely the right fit for in-house marketing leaders who want a serious strategic partner, strong editorial discipline, and an integrated content engine that can evolve with AI search rather than chase it with one-off experiments.

-Potential tradeoff: this is not the low-cost option, and teams looking for highly technical retrieval engineering may prefer iPullRank or a more AEO-native operator.
+Potential tradeoff: This is not a low-cost option, and teams looking for highly technical retrieval engineering may prefer iPullRank or a more AEO-native operator.

 5. Graphite